-- 8.30.54 BDL have not made changes to its costs and values assumptions at this time, except to include an additional £20M contribution towards Junction 10.
+- 8.30.68 The applicant's viability modelling and proposals are based on present day costs and values.
+CBRE concurs with this approach and concludes that it is prudent to analyse the viability base case using today's costs and values. - 8.30.69 CBRE has undertaken extensive reviews of the financial appraisals prepared by BDL including detailed reviews of the supporting cost and value information.
+Following these reviews, CBRE have previously advised this Council that it agrees with BDL's costs and values information. - 8.30.70 BDL have not made changes to its costs and values assumptions at this time, except to include the provision of a further £10M of contribution in the event it is needed to address Junction 10 cost over-runs.
 Following a review of BDL's latest submissions, CBRE concurs with its assumptions that the scheme delivers a profit of 1.5% on costs and GDV.
 This is based on 10% affordable housing, split 50/50 between affordable rent and intermediate tenures and with no Passivhaus or Lifetime Homes.
-In CBRE's view this represents a level of profit well below which developers would generally consider bringing development schemes forward. - 8.30.55 One of the conditions of HIF Funding is that it must be repaid once the development achieves a profit level of 20% profit on cost.
-A mechanism will need to be provided within the Section 106 legal agreement to ensure that the HIF Funding is recovered once the specified level of profit is achieved.
-This condition means that the £30m HIF Funding will need be repaid to the Council in full before any additional developer funding can be secured towards providing additional affordable housing. - 8.30.56 BDL proposes that it must achieve a profit of 20% of Gross Development Value (GDV) before it must make additional payments towards affordable housing.
-The profit level proposed by BDL sits at the top end of range identified within Government guidance. - 8.30.57 When determining the level of profit that should be applied it is necessary to consider the risks associated with the scheme, with higher risk schemes having higher returns and vice versa.
+In CBRE's view this represents a level of profit well below which developers would generally consider bringing development schemes forward. - 8.30.71 One of the conditions of HIG Funding is that it must be repaid once the development achieves a profit level of 20% profit on cost.
+The recovery of HIG funding is to be prioritised over the planning recovery element.
+A mechanism will need to be provided within the Section 106 legal agreement (subject to approval by the Executive) to ensure that the HIG Funding is recovered once the specified level of profit is achieved. - 8.30.72 Once the HIG funding has been recovered in full, it will then be possible, using planning recovery linked to viability reviews to seek additional affordable housing and/ or Lifetime Homes and Passivhaus.
+It is considered unlikely that 30% affordable housing will have been achieved once HIG is fully recovered.
+BDL proposes that it must achieve a profit of 20% of Gross Development Value (GDV) before it must make additional payments towards affordable housing.
+The profit level proposed by BDL sits at the top end of range identified within Government guidance. - 8.30.73 When determining the level of profit that should be applied it is necessary to consider the risks associated with the scheme, with higher risk schemes having higher returns and vice versa.
 The viability modelling shows that Welborne Garden Village generates a developer's profit of 1.5% on today's costs and values.
 In CBRE's view most developers would not bring a scheme forward where it generated such a low level of return.
-BDL is taking a long-term view of the project and reckoning that values will increase over time enabling it to achieve a return in line with market norms.
-In consideration of the risk being undertaken by BDL a profit of 20% on GDV is considered reasonable by the Council's advisors, CBRE. - 8.30.58 As in the previous report to the Planning Committee in October 2019, sensitivity analysis has been undertaken by CBRE on behalf of this Council, to assess the viability prospects with modest projected growth.
-The applicant assumes that construction costs could increase at a rate of 2% pa and values at a rate of 3% pa throughout the life of the scheme.
-They conclude that if these growth rates are achieved then additional affordable housing could be provided. - 8.30.59 CBRE has benchmarked these cost and growth assumptions against available market data and have concluded that there is a reasonable prospect of this growth scenario being realised so that the scheme is not
+BDL is taking a long-term view of the project and predicting that values will increase over time enabling it to achieve a return in line with market norms.
+In consideration of the risk being undertaken by BDL a profit of 20% on GDV is considered reasonable by the Council's advisors,